EmertonData/robotics/README.md

 > [!REMEMBER]
 > The cameras have to be in the same position as when recording the dataset.

 You can use the `record` function from [`lerobot/scripts/control_robot.py`](../lerobot/scripts/control_robot.py) but with a policy checkpoint as input.
-For instance, run this command to record 10 evaluation episodes:
+For instance, run this command to record 10 evaluation episodes on macOS:
 ```bash
 python lerobot/scripts/control_robot.py \
   --robot.type=so100 \